hmrc/alcohol-duty-contact-preferences/api-docs/handleBouncedEmail.md

 # Handle Bounced Email

-This endpoint is be used by Event Hub in the instance that an email sent out has bounced.
-When this happens, we tell ETMP that this has happened by submitting an update to the user's contact preferences with the bounced email indicator set to true.
+This endpoint is used by Event Hub in the instance that an email to an alcohol producer has bounced.
+When this happens, we update the user's contact preference in ETMP to post, with the bounced email indicator set to true.

 **URL**: `/alcohol-duty-contact-preferences/event-hub/bounce`